a woman sitting at a table with a laptop and a book research religious cult programming

 {If you wonder whether the religious community you were in qualifies as a “high control religion” or religious cult, check out this article: What is a High Control Religion?}

-Programming plays a key role in the way these groups maintain their influence.
+It’s important to understand how programming can look in religious settings because it plays a key role in the way these groups maintain their influence.

 This is because deconversion often requires a deliberate process of deprogramming, which allows you to reclaim your thoughts, beliefs, and autonomy.

-What is Programming?
+What is Cult Programming?

-Through programming, someone's capacity for critical thinking and personal autonomy is eroded, making them more vulnerable to manipulation by an external authority—whether it be a person, group, or religious system.
+Through programming, someone’s capacity for critical thinking and personal autonomy is eroded, making them more vulnerable to manipulation by an external authority, whether it be a person, group, or religious system.

 Once someone is programmed, they may believe they’re making their own decisions, but in reality, their thoughts and actions are heavily influenced by the group’s agenda.